oppia/creator-documentation/docs/reviewers/translations.rst

    *Fig. 1*

-2. Select the translation you want to review buy clicking on the |reviewbtn| of that particular translation.
+2. Select the translation you want to review buy clicking on the |reviewbtn| button of that particular translation.
 A translation review modal will open up as shown in the figure.

 .. figure:: /images/review-translation-modal.png
    :alt: Review Translation Modal